 Woodson publicized his campaign well, and many city mayors and university presidents joined in celebrating the occasion.
-Celebrations, lectures, performances and clubs dedicated to the study of black history and culture began to proliferate.
-The week proved to be so popular that many organizations began dedicating the entire month of February to black history and culture.
-By the late 1960s, the civil rights movement was at its peak, and the entire month of February was being used to commemorate black history almost everywhere.
+Events, performances, lectures and groups dedicated to the study and celebration of black history and culture began to proliferate.
+The week proved to be so popular that many organizations began dedicating the month of February to black history and culture.
+By the late 1960s, the civil rights movement was at its peak, and the entire month of February was being used to commemorate black history almost everywhere across the country.

 And Black History Month isn’t a strictly American event.
-Countries around the world, from Canada to the United Kingdom, spend the month commemorating the contributions and achievements of black citizens who have made enduring and pioneering contributions to their countries, as well.
+From Canada to the United Kingdom, nations around the world also designate a month every year to celebrate the contributions and achievements of black citizens who have made lasting contributions to their countries.

 In the US today, Black History Month is observed with exhibitions, events and celebrations across the country.
 Meaningful ways to celebrate Black History Month include supporting black-owned businesses, reading the work of black authors and learning about black culture, achievement and resilience at institutions such as the National Museum of African American History and Culture in Washington DC.

 Grace Beard contributed additional reporting to this article.